battila7/cd2t-100/README.md

 ### What's planned
 * Preprocessor rules
-* Custom instructions can be developed in ~~Java~~ **Groovy**
+* Custom instructions can be developed in Groovy
 * Registers over `ACC` and `BAK`

 For more information, please check the Wiki and the Javadoc.

 ## Current state
-The project has just reached the first milestone!
-Now it's able to analyze the source code and create elements for further processing.
-Also, CD2T-100 is capable of perceiving syntactical and some semantical errors.
-I say "some", because detecting all error without knowing the instruction set is impossible.
+Just another milestone!
+CD2T-100 is now able to run using one node!
+Thanks to the hard work on the `asm` and `formal` packages I could finally focus on the `computation` package and push tons of lines of code.
+I've also implemented 5 basic instructions just to illustrate the capabilities of the architecture.

 ## What's next then?
-Integrating Groovy into the project and implementing processor nodes.
-Surely, these tasks sound pretty hard but arguably these are the most exciting challenges!
+One node is running, many to come!
+The next step is implementing the pseudo-concurrent execution model of the nodes.